Skip to content

 """

-# Load the Zarr dataset
+# Opens the Zarr dataset - doesn't load to memory yet

 zarr_data = zarr.open(zarr_path, mode='r')